Integrable deformations and degenerations of some irregular singularities: General results on the notion of very good formal decomposition

 \begin{exemple}[\Cf{\cite[Lem.\,I.2.2.3]{Bibi97}}] On the other hand, let $x_o\in D$ and assume that there exists a component $D_i$ of $D_{x_o}$ along which all nonzero differences $\varphi-\psi$ ($\varphi,\psi\in\Phi_{x_o}$) vanish (\ie their representatives do not have a pole, in other words, $D(\Phi_{x_o})\neq D_{x_o}$.
 Then the germ $\cH_D(\cM^\good)_{x_o}$ reduces to $(\cM^\good,\id)$, that is, for any germ $(\cM,\iso_{\wh D})_{x_o}$, there exists a (unique) lifting $\iso_{x_o}:\cM_{x_o}\isom\cM^\good_{x_o}$.
 Indeed (\cf below), the sheaf $\cAut^\rdD(\cM^\good_{\partial\wt X})_{|\varpi^{-1}(x_o)}$ is equal to~$\id$, so $\St_D(\cM^\good)_{x_o}$ is also reduced to $\id$, and we can apply Theorem \ref{th:HSt} below. \end{exemple}

-Checking whether a good decomposition is very good can be done inductively with respect to the level decomposition of $\cM_{\wh D}$, that we define now, in a way parallel to the level decomposition of $\Phi_{x_o}$.
+Checking whether a good decomposition is very good can be done inductively with respect to the level decomposition of $\cM_{\wh D}$, which we define now, in a way parallel to the level decomposition of $\Phi_{x_o}$.

 \begin{proposition}[First step of the level decomposition] Assume that $\cM$ is a (germ at~$x_o$ of a) good $D$\nobreakdash-meromorphic flat bundle with good formal model \eqref{eq:gooddecbdle} (\ie \eqref{eq:gooddec} holds) and that $D(\Phi_{x_o})= D_{x_o}$.
 Then, for every $c\in C(x_o,\varphi_o)$ (\cf \eqref{eq:CPhi}) there exists a $D$\nobreakdash-meromorphic flat bundle~$\cM_c$ in the neighbourhood of $D^{(x_o)}$ satisfying the following properties with respect to \eqref{eq:gooddecbdle}: